whiskey-hotel/tennis-court-locator/README.md

 The annotated images were exported in a .zip package containing files in the VOC XML format.

 ### Training the model:
-Need to create a label map file to define the classes that are going to be used.
+Need to create a label map file, `labelmap.pbtxt`, to define the classes that are going to be used.
 We only used one class, so this is a pretty simple file:
 ~~~
     item {